chesa-cox/CV/index.md

 ## About Me

 Chesa Cox is a PhD student at the Institute of Global Health Sciences at UCSF.
-She is also a data manager for clinical programs at the outpatient HIV clinic, Ward 86 based at Zuckerberg San Francisco General Hospital. >
+She is also a data manager at Ward 86, an outpatient HIV clinic at Zuckerberg San Francisco General Hospital. >

 ## Research Interests

-- **Implementation Science:** Dissertation focus is the implementation of injectable, long-acting ART in San Francisco
+- **Implementation Science:** Dissertation focus is studying the implementation of injectable, long-acting ART in San Francisco.
-- **Food is Medicine Interventions:** meta-learning, incremental learning, transfer learning
+- **Food is Medicine Interventions:** Personally interested in food is medicine interventions and tailoring food programs to improve health outcomes among those disproportionately impacted by social determinants of health.
-- **Mixed-methods Research:** Interested in both quantitative and qualitative methods to address global health inequities
+- **Mixed-method, Community-based Research:** Interested in both quantitative and qualitative methods and working with communities to provide context-driven, equitable, and sustainable implementation of interventions.

 {% include_relative _includes/education.md %}